MJAlconcel8/GROUPERHackThe6IX/README.md

 Back-end Service: Firebase(Authentication, database)

 # How Does it Work?
 Thw user will be greeted with the a landing page that sucessfully adverties Grouper.
 The user can then click a get started button to register their account via Google.
 After registration is complete, the user is welcomed with an empty dashboard.
-In the top right corner, the user is able to create many different events.
+In the top right corner, the user is able to join many different events.
 Once an event is added, it will appear in the user's dashboard.
-When the user clicks on their added event, it will lead them into a page, where it has an announcement tab welcoming those that joins the user event
+When the user clicks on their added event, it will lead them into a page, where it has an announcement tab to keep them update on the event, a button to find a group or in Grouper terminology "Groupe", and a tab that shows what "Groupes" they are in.
+User's can form their "Groupe", by swiping right as potential canitadtes or left as non potenial canidates.

+The user can also create an event as an adminstrator

 # Inspirations